 Ms. Lusk is a member of Jenner & Block’s Associates Committee and the Family Friendly Task Force.

-Ms. Lusk graduated magna cum laude with a B.A. in Journalism and a B.F.A. in Acting from the University of Oklahoma in 2013.
-She received her J.D. in 2017 from the University of Illinois College of Law, where she graduated magna cum laude.
+Ms. Lusk graduated magna cum laude with a BA in Journalism and a BFA in Acting from the University of Oklahoma in 2013.
+She received her JD in 2017 from the University of Illinois College of Law, where she graduated magna cum laude.
 While in law school, Ms. Lusk was the editor-in-chief of the University of Illinois Law Review and a finalist in the Frederick Green Moot Court Competition, where she had the distinct honor of arguing before the Honorable Justice Sonia Sotomayor.

-Additionally, Ms. Lusk was a member of the Federal Civil Rights Clinic, through which she was provisionally admitted to the federal bar.
-Ms. Lusk represented clients with claims of civil-rights violations in federal court, taking cases through trial.
+Additionally, Ms. Lusk was a member of the Federal Civil Rights Clinic, through which she was provisionally admitted to the US District Court for the Central District of Illinois.
+She represented clients with claims of civil-rights violations in federal court, taking cases through trial.